5 Salvation Army Family Stores You Need To Thrift-Shop In

 Apart from the various family thrift stores offered, The Salvation Army is known for its dedication to social work that’s wholesome and inclusive.
 The social programmes that TSA offer includes a nursing home and day centres for dementia care and rehabilitation; prison support services to provide support for children of incarcerated parents; homes for children and young people in need of care and guidance; a youth development centre for latchkey youths to participate in arts, sports and recreational activities; and a one-stop family care centre, where services and assistance are available for every unit in a family – mothers, elderly, youths.

 Here’s a parting note: Are you a serial volunteer?
 Or perhaps a keen donor?
 Whether you’d like to help organise a fundraiser for one of TSA’s centres, participate in its volunteering programmes, or donate your possessions to its stores, you’ll find out that as long as you’ve got an intention to help out, The Salvation Army will always welcome you with open arms!

-To find out more about The Salvation Army and to sign up for its eNewsletters, visit sg.salvationarmy.org
+To find out more about The Salvation Army, be sure to sign up for its eNewsletters by visiting their official website!

-Download ShopBack’s App and get $5 App Launch Bonus when you first sign up / log in!
-With access to over 500+ merchants and up to 30% Cashback right in the palm of your hands, you won’t be heading out your room – shopping can now be done in the comfort of your bed!
+Download ShopBack’s App and get access to over 500+ merchants including ASOS, Zalora and Sephora and you get to enjoy up to 30% Cashback right in the palm of your hands, you won’t be heading out your room – shopping can now be done in the comfort of your bed!